circleci/fs/README.rst

 fs - File system utilities for Clojure
 ======================================

+..
+Attention:: Anthony Grimes (Raynes) is now the maintainer of this project.
+    It is now hosted at https://github.com/Raynes/fs.

+    This repository is here for "historical" reasons only :)

 About
 =====
 This library tries to provide Clojure code for handling the file system.